Travel should be about fun and new discoveries, not how quickly your vacation funds go "poof!"

 Flagstaff's Coconino Center for the Arts dates to the 1970s and hosts seven major exhibitions a year, many featuring the work of Flagstaff artists.
 The center also has numerous free performances in its theater and sponsors the First Friday ArtWalk events in Flagstaff's historic downtown.

 Multiple cities also host "First Friday" (or "Second Saturday") events in their downtown areas with sidewalk vendors, food trucks, and performances by local musicians and artists.
-In Phoenix, galleries and some museums will even offer free admission those evenings.
+In Phoenix, galleries and some museums will even offer free admission on those evenings.
 In addition to Flagstaff and Phoenix, check out Mesa's, Tucson's and Bisbee's monthly art walks.

 Prescott's landmark Courthouse Plaza has its own "stage," which hosts performances throughout the summer and early fall.
 Past events have included outdoor movies, jazz concerts, karaoke contests and performances by local and regional bands.
 Dancing is encouraged.